- "Pokémon", Pokémon names and original designs © Nintendo, Creatures, The Pokémon Company and GAME FREAK 1995-2023.

 - Music and sound effects © Nintendo and relevant partners 1995-2023, unless otherwise specified.

-- Generation V Pokémon sprites, Generation VII icons, item icons and various UI images © Nintendo and relevant partners 2009-2017.
+- Original Generation V Pokémon sprites, Generation VII icons, item icons and various UI images © Nintendo and relevant partners 2009-2023.

 PokéFarm is a site made by fans for fans, and is in no way affiliated with Nintendo, Creatures, GAME FREAK, The Pokémon Company or any other partners.

 - Game design and scenario © 2009-2023.

 - All source code (excluding jQuery library) © 2015-2023.

 - Eggs, modified Gen V, Gen VI+, Exclusive Pokémon sprites; character artwork; and custom UI images © 2013-2023.